Energy Aggregation FAQs

 When would this CCA happen?
 What are the steps along the process?

 On June 22, 2020, the Town Council directed the Town Administrator to come up with a plan.
 The plan is available for review at https://www.portsmouthri.com/1619/Energy-Aggregation .
-A public hearing is set for August 11, 2020 at 7 PM at the Portsmouth Town Council Zoom meeting.
-Watch www.portsmouthri.com for the meeting agenda and zoom details.
-If approved, the plan will be sent to RI Public Utilities Commission (PUC).
-Upon PUC approval (anticipated late fall 2020), the Town would solicit suppler bids, conduct a public education campaign and ultimately sign an energy supply contract.
-The contract would take effect on the next energy bill (anticipated early 2021).
+A public hearing was conducted on August 11, 2020 by the Portsmouth Town Council Zoom meeting.
+Hearing minutes are posted at www.portsmouthri.com.
+The plan was approved to be sent to RI Public Utilities Commission (PUC).
+Upon PUC approval, the Town would solicit suppler bids, conduct a public education campaign and ultimately sign an energy supply contract.
+The contract would take effect on the next energy bill.
+Due to COVID delays the PUC filing was delayed and is expected to be heard by the PUC in August 2021.

 I Iike National Grid.
 Does this program change my electric company to someone other that National Grid.